XCOM: Enemy Unknown Mac Review

 - Very difficult for players new to strategy games

 XCOM: Enemy Unknown is not for the faint of heart.
 You WILL get your ass handed to you time and time again, but this is all part of its charm.
 This is a must own for anyone who fancies themselves as a master strategist.
-Take your time whilst playing this game and become immersed within this conflict between man and alien.
+Take your time whilst playing this game and become immersed in this conflict between man and alien.
 Make this your experience by tailoring the game you to your play style.
 Good luck Commanders.